nihalUzunyayla/Online-Supermarket/README.md

 ![image](https://user-images.githubusercontent.com/99769537/155295077-bf47ef91-a5d5-4d2b-a1c5-87c3a4449e94.png)
   + By entering the mouse over the product images, you can see the product features in the blue area in the upper right.
-  + Increase the spinner next to the product you want to buy by the number of products you want.
+  + Increase the spinners next to the products you want by the number of products you want to buy.
   + After selecting the products, press the display button.
 You will see your bill in the shopping bill area on the right.

 ![finishShopping](https://user-images.githubusercontent.com/99769537/155296182-c379c6b6-9d68-4bcc-96a3-1c6136d5cac2.png)